 Young people, including students, are at a heightened risk of experiencing modern slavery both in Australia and overseas.

 Students are particularly vulnerable to being exploited in the workplace, especially those who have fewer immediate support networks, lower English language proficiency, work in the gig economy, or are unaware of the workforce laws in Australia.

 COVID-19 is compounding the likelihood of exploitation in the workplace, for all young people, whether international or domestic.

 Worker exploitation can occur in the form of:

 Exploitation like this is often an indicator that more perverse practices including slavery may be present.
-The modern slavery scenarios that students may be at risk of experiencing include:
+Modern slavery may include: